anujdas/cryogen/README.md

 ## Development

 `cryogen` is compiled and statically typed.
-Compile it by running `make`, which will install dependencies as well.
+- `make` will install dependencies and build a binary
+- `make build-release` will do the same, but will emit a release binary
+- `make clean` will remove build artifacts
+- `make test` will run specs
+- `make format` will format code according to the Crystal style guide

 ## Contributing